Small business. Big results.

 improving its value.

-According to John Havrilla, founder and Director of Operations for ACSC, “ISO standards are very unique, in that they focus on providing organizations with a roadmap for a process based approach to achieving organizational goals.
+According to John Havrilla, developer and Director of Operations for ACSC, “ISO standards are very unique, in that they focus on providing organizations with a roadmap for a process based approach to achieving organizational goals.
 ISO standards aim to improve efficiencies by implementing a sustainable culture and process that align the interests of all stakeholders involved, with the most effective ways to achieve goals.”
 He adds, “ISO standards help continuously improve processes by breaking down traditional siloes to align the interests of all parties involved with the desired outcomes.”

 The International Accreditation Service

 (IAS) is a multi-disciplinary accreditation body based in North